canonical/content-cache-backends-config-operator/docs/index.md

 ## Project and community

-The < Charm name > Operator is a member of the Ubuntu family.
+The Content Cache Backends Config Operator is a member of the Ubuntu family.
 It's an open-source project that warmly welcomes community projects, contributions, suggestions, fixes, and constructive feedback.

 - [Code of conduct](https://ubuntu.com/community/code-of-conduct)